odoo/documentation/website/optimize/seo.rst

 translated version according to his browser language preference: (e.g. yourwebsite.com/fr\_FR/shop).

-Odoo redirects visitors to their prefered language only the first time visitors land at your website.
+Twenty20 redirects visitors to their prefered language only the first time visitors land at your website.
 After that, it keeps a cookie of the current language to avoid any redirection.